microsoft/DirectML/PyTorch/llm/README.md

 --------
 ```

-Your complete console output should look like this, ran for the first time and downloading the model:
+You should see results such as this, when running for the first time and downloading the model:

 ```
 checkpoints\microsoft\Phi-3-mini-4k-instruct\model.pth doesnt exist.
 Downloading and converting from huggingface hub